The Day of the Funeral - Scene from Morocco

-Le jour des funérailles - Scène du Maroc (also known as Les funérailles de l'Emir) (The Day of the Funeral - Scene from Morocco or The Funeral of the Emir) is an 1889 oil on canvas painting by Jean-Joseph Benjamin-Constant.
+The Day of the Funeral - Scene from Morocco or The Funeral of the Emir (French: Le jour des funérailles - Scène du Maroc, also known as Les funérailles de l'Emir) is an oil on canvas painting by Jean-Joseph Benjamin-Constant, from 1889.
 It was created more than twenty years after the painter's stay in Fez.
+It is held in the Petit Palais, in Paris.

 Subject

 The canvas is a large orientalist work, 278cm high and 428cm wide.
 The subject is the interior of a Moroccan house on the day of a wake.
 In the foreground is the body of the dead man, with a standard in either side of him, lying on a decorated carpet strewn with roses and olive branches.
 His head rests on a saddle and his body is wrapped in a white burnous and a pale blue cloak.
 Behind him, sitting on a long marble step, are four women, watching over his body.
 A light from the right illuminates the three sitting near his feet with the warm hues of the setting sun.
 On the left, hidden in the shadows, a fourth woman sits, barely visible, near a smoking incense-burner.
 The walls of the room are decorated with tiles inspired by the Alhambra.